intel/transfer-learning/examples/cli/text_classification.md

     --dataset-name ${DATASET_NAME}
 ```

-## Distributed transfer learning using a dataset from Hugging Face
+## Distributed Transfer Learning Using a Dataset from Hugging Face
 This example runs a distributed PyTorch training job using the TLT CLI.
 It fine tunes a text classification model
 for document-level sentiment analysis using a dataset from the [Hugging Face catalog](https://huggingface.co/datasets).
 Intel Transfer Learning Tool supports the following text classification datasets from Hugging Face: